 The precision of stored single- and double-precision floating-point variables is defined by the IEEE 754 standard for 32-bit and 64-bit floating-point numbers.
-This includes support for NaNs (Not a Number) and Infs (positive or negative infinities).
+This includes support for NaNs (Not a Number) and Infs (positive or negative infinities) and positive and negative zeros.

-The following rules apply to both single and double-precision operations: Infinities and zeros are generated as dictated by IEEE, but subject to the precisions allowed in the following table and subject to allowing positive and negative zeros to be interchanged.
-However, dividing a non-zero by 0 results in the appropriately signed IEEE Inf: If both positive and negative zeros are implemented, the correctly signed Inf will be generated, otherwise positive Inf is generated.
+The following rules apply to both single and double-precision operations: Positive and negative Infs and positive and negative zeros are generated as dictated by IEEE, but subject to the precisions allowed in the following table.
+Dividing a non-zero by a zero results in the appropriately signed IEEE Inf.
 Any denormalized value input into a shader or potentially generated by any operation in a shader can be flushed to 0.
 The rounding mode cannot be set and is undefined.
 NaNs are not required to be generated.
 Support for signaling NaNs is not required and exceptions are never raised.
 Operations and built-in functions that operate on a NaN are not required to return a NaN as the result.